sm925/COVID-19-Flask-App-Tracker/README.md

-# COVID-19-Flask-App-Tracker
+# Flask-App

-Flask Restful Api which would return number of confirmed, deaths and recovered cases with a GET using publicly available data.
+Simple example on how to build a Flask Api with error handling, exception handling and logging using rotating file handler.